by Alex Vikoulov

 Our today’s economy resembles a car on the road -- if your drive your roadster, you might want to slow down before a turn, and then naturally accelerate after the turn.
 It all looks kind of natural except that the slowing down in real economy is done at the expense of general public.
 It’s far from a fair game!
 ‘Quantitative Easing’ (QE) first benefits the large pockets of Wall Street capital-controlling elite, a handful of people “in the know”.
 Every stock market downturn, in a sense, is a rip-off of the investing public, and every consequent upturn first benefits the Wall Street elite, too.
 QE, known as large-scale asset purchases, is essentially when the Federal Reserve buys predetermined amounts of 'illiquid' government bonds or other financial assets for 'liquid' cash in order to stimulate the economy and increase liquidity.
 But what if our economy doesn’t need to slow down... ever… or at least do it in a controlled manner?
 And what if instead of losing jobs to automation, we'll create entire new industries?
 Instead of an old car on the road, the next economic model will resemble a brand-new flying car.
 When you need to pilot one, you have to take off, then gain altitude and accelerate in speed, then proceed steadily, and only before reaching your destination, you can decelerate and start descent.
 So, what might this new economic model look like?
 What will it mean for the future of work and entrepreneurship?

-Read the rest of this story in my forthcoming book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" that you can pre-order today.
+Read the rest of this story in my new book "The Syntellect Hypothesis: Five Paradigms of the Mind's Evolution" that you can order today on amazon.com or directly from this website.

 -by Alex Vikoulov